Compute

 • DoesNotExist: The affinity or anti-affinity object does not have a specified label key.
 There is no need to configure the label value list (values field).

-• Gt: (available only for node affinity) The label value of the scheduled node is greater than the list value (string comparison).
+• Gt: (available only for node affinity) The label value of the scheduled node is greater than what is listed (string comparison).

-• Lt: (available only for node affinity) The label value of the scheduled node is less than the list value (string comparison).
+• Lt: (available only for node affinity) The label value of the scheduled node is less than what is listed (string comparison).

 values